jofas/map_macro/README.md

 }
 ```

-In rust, creating a non-empty map (rust has a built-in type in the
+In rust, creating a non-empty hash map is not as straight-forward:
-standard library for creating hash maps `std::collections::HashMap`)
-is not as straight-forward:

 ```rust
 use std::collections::HashMap;